drademann/haora/README.md

 # Haora Go

-"Pet project" to implement a CLI application in Go to track working hours.
+"Pet project" to implement a CLI application in Go to track working times.